Louise Little: Early years and family

-Louise Norton Langdon Little was born in La Digue, Saint Andrew Parish, Grenada to Ella Langdon in either 1894 or 1897.
-Ella was the daughter of Jupiter and Mary Jane Langdon, both of whom were kidnapped from the region of modern-day Nigeria and sold into slavery, before being freed by the British Royal Navy; the pair were eventually transported to the Grenadian village of La Digue.
+Louise Helen Norton Langdon was born in La Digue, Saint Andrew Parish, Grenada, to Ella Langdon in either 1894 or 1897.
+Ella was the daughter of Jupiter and Mary Jane Langdon, both of whom were kidnapped from Africa, possibly in the region of modern-day Nigeria, and sold into slavery.
+The pair were freed by the British Royal Navy and eventually transported to the Grenadian village of La Digue.
 It has been claimed that Louise's mother, Ella, one of six children of the Langdons, was raped by a "significantly older" Scotsman named Norton, resulting in Louise's birth.

 In later years, Louise's maternal uncle, Egerton Langdon, stated that her father was a bank teller from England.
 A local historian has suggested that Louise had an older brother, Ruford, who died at only a few years of age.

-Little was raised by her grandparents, Jupiter and Mary Jane, until his death in 1901 and hers in 1916.
+Little was raised by her grandparents, Jupiter and Mary Jane, until Jupiter's death in 1901 and Mary Jane's death in 1916.
 She was educated in a local Anglican school, and was fluent in English, French and Grenadian Creole French.
 After her grandmother's death, she emigrated from Grenada in 1917 to Montreal, where her uncle Egerton Langdon introduced her to Garveyism and the Universal Negro Improvement Association (UNIA).

 Career

-Through the UNIA in Montreal, she met Earl Little, a craftsman and lay minister from Reynolds, Georgia.
+Through the UNIA in Montreal, she met Earl Little, a craftsman and a lay minister from Reynolds, Georgia.
 The couple married on May 10, 1919.
-The following year they moved to Philadelphia for a better life than they had in Canada, and then to Omaha, Nebraska in 1921.
-While in Omaha, she became the secretary and "branch reporter" of the UNIA's local chapter, sending news of local UNIA activities, led by Earl, to Negro World; they inculcated self-reliance and black pride in their children.
+The following year, they moved to Philadelphia because they believed that their lives in that city would be better than their lives in Canada, and then, they moved to Omaha, Nebraska in 1921.
+While she was in Omaha, she became the secretary and the "branch reporter" of the UNIA's local chapter, sending news about local UNIA activities, led by Earl, to Negro World; they inculcated self-reliance and black pride in their children.
 Their son Malcolm, who became famous as Malcolm X, later said that white violence killed four of his father's brothers.
 Another son, Wilfred, later remembered that Louise "received letters from the leaders of the movement thanking her for the work she had done and praising her for her devotion to the cause".
-Earl and Louise had seven children together: Wilfred (1920–1998), Hilda (1921–2015), Philbert (1923–1993), Malcolm (1925–1965), Reginald (1927–2001), Wesley (1928–2009) and Yvonne (1929–2003).
+Earl and Louise had seven children together: Wilfred (1920–1998), Hilda (1921–2015), Philbert (1923–1993), Malcolm (1925–1965), Reginald (1927–2001), Wesley (1928–2009), and Yvonne (1929–2003).
+Her eighth child, Robert (1938–1999), had a different father.

-Because of Ku Klux Klan threatsEarl's UNIA activities were said to be "spreading trouble"the family relocated in 1926 to Milwaukee, Wisconsin, and shortly thereafter to Lansing, Michigan.
+Because of threats from the Ku Klux Klan – Earl's UNIA activities were said to be "spreading trouble" – the family relocated to Milwaukee, Wisconsin in 1926, and shortly thereafter, the family relocated to Lansing, Michigan.
 There the family was frequently harassed by the Black Legion, a white racist group.
 When the family home burned in 1929, Earl accused the Black Legion.